 This 5-ingredient Paleo ice cream only takes 5 minutes to prepare and hits the easy button on dairy-free ice cream!
 Dairy-free ice cream is $5 a pint and often has ingredients I don’t totally love (like cane sugar and unpronounceables).
 This one has ZERO refined sugar – and is only sweetened by honey.
 That was pretty dang exciting to me as a mom.
 No ice cream maker required, though you can use it to get faster results if you’ve got one.
 And this ice cream is creamier than most store bought dairy-free ice creams I’ve tried so far (which is a lot).
 You’re going to love this one!

-Paleo Chocolate Ice Cream
+Paleo Chocolate or Vanilla Ice Cream

 - 1 cup coconut cream **see note below